URO Floor Hockey Rules

 - A full starting lineup consists of 5 players and a goalie including at least 2 women and 1 man (not including the goalie).

 - Games will be comprised of two twenty-five minute halves with a half-time break in between.
 If the game started late, the length of the halves and the break may be reduced at the discretion of the GS.

 - In the playoffs, if a game is tied in the second half, at the 3-minute mark the GS will blow the whistle, and the game will proceed straight to a shootout.
 If a game becomes tied within the final 3 minutes of the second half, the game will end there, and proceed to a shootout as well.

 - Shootout Format – Teams will move to a 3-person shootout.
-Teams will rock-paper-scissor to decide which team shoots first, and the teams will alternate guy-girl-guy (or vice versa) etc. If after the 3 shooters, the game is still tied, sudden death shootout rounds of 1 shooter per team will continue until the game is settled.
-The guy-girl-guy approach will still apply, and shooters cannot repeat until every other member of that gender has had a turn.
+Teams will rock-paper-scissor to decide which team shoots first, and teams will alternate shots.
+Each team may not have 2 players of the same gender shoot back-to-back.
+If after the 3 shooters, the game is still tied, sudden death shootout rounds of 1 shooter per team will continue until the game is settled.
+Shooters cannot repeat until every other member of that gender on their team has had a turn.
 Goalies may not participate as a shooter.